 Activity sheets: The one-page sheets linked below give information and activity ideas on how elms are used by humans, in nature, and literature and art.
 They're aimed at Key Stage 2 classes, but the information and activies can be developed by following the Teacher resources links.
 Please get in touch if you have any comments.
 Registered participants can also login to their Profile and visit the Elm Lab for more ideas.

 Online map: In London, you can also download a PDF map to help you explore some of the capital's elm heritage here, and follow a short tour of soem of central London's elms with the mobile-friendly website An elm adventure from Somerset House to "Albertopolis".

 Presentations from an elm conference in 2016, supported by The Conservation Foundation, can be viewed here.
-See also the link at the bottom to the 2015 Brighton seminar.
+Also, see the link at the bottom of the conference page to the 2015 Brighton seminar.

 Find out how elm wood's qualities make it good for numerous uses and helped keep London Bridge standing for six centuries.

 Teacher resources: Find out more uses of elm at the Wych Elm Project.

 Find out the role elms play in nature and what they are particularly good for.